FAQ

 Pediatric Hematology-Oncology

-It39;s common for kids going through chemotherapy to not feel like eating and to feel sick to their stomach because of the strong medicines they39;re taking.
-Even though you might want to give them extra nutrients through supplements, it39;s important to know that some of these can react with their cancer treatments.
-So, you should always talk to your child39;s cancer doctor before starting any supplements.
+It's common for kids going through chemotherapy to have less appetitie and to feel sick to their stomach because of the strong medicines they're taking.
+Even though you might want to give them extra nutrients through supplements, it's important to know that some of these can react with their cancer treatments.
+So, you should always talk to your child's cancer doctor before giving any supplement.

 -